 Lawmaker: Changes being made to Kentucky immigration bill

 FRANKFORT, Ky.
-(AP) — Changes are being made to a high-profile immigration bill in response to concerns raised by an attorney and stakeholder groups, the measure's lead sponsor said Thursday.
+(AP) — Employees on the front lines of helping the sick or victims of sexual assault in Kentucky would be exempted from a high-profile immigration bill under changes its lead sponsor is making.

+Republican Sen. Danny Carroll announced the pending changes Thursday in response to meetings with an immigration attorney and stakeholder groups.

-The bill's overall intent remains the same — to prevent sanctuary policies at Kentucky's local level and require most public employees to use their “best efforts" to help enforce federal immigration laws.
-The measure has been designated as a top priority by state Senate Republicans.
+The bill's overall intent remains the same — to prevent sanctuary policies at Kentucky's local level and require most public employees to use their “best efforts" to help enforce federal immigration laws, the Paducah lawmaker said.
+The measure is a top priority for state Senate Republicans.

-One planned change would expand the number of public employees exempted from the requirement to support immigration laws.
-Employees of domestic violence shelters, rape crisis centers, public defenders offices and public health departments are among those being added to the exemption, Sen. Danny Carroll, R-Paducah, told reporters.
+One planned change would expand the number of employees exempted from the requirement to cooperate with federal immigration officials.
+Employees of domestic violence shelters, rape crisis centers, public defender offices and public health departments are among those being added to the exemption, Carroll, R-Paducah, told reporters.

+The exemption would clear up the bill's potential conflict with some existing laws, he said.

+“Those that provide those types of services, there is a requirement that they do that without asking immigration status," he said.

 The broader exemption won't have an impact on enforcement efforts, he said.